herbps10/radio/README.md

 This site is based on the Jekyll static site generator.

-Jekyll renders the site into flat HTML that is served from the Geneseo servers.
+Jekyll renders the site into flat HTML that can be served straight from the Geneseo servers without any need for PHP or other such fancy technologies.
+Thus, the site is secure, while not sacrificing easy updates.

 Install Jekyll
 =============